Clair Engle: Early life

-Engle was born in Bakersfield, to Fred Engle, a rancher who had been a teacher and a lawyer, and his wife, Carita.
+Engle was born in Bakersfield, California, to Fred Engle, a rancher who had been a teacher and a lawyer, and his wife, Carita.
 His parents named him after his aunt, who had assisted in his birth, and his name would become the source of many folksy stories over the years.

 Like his two brothers, he was active in outdoor activities and attended public schools in Shasta and Tehama counties.
 His fellow students at Red Bluff High School elected him their student body president.

 In 1928, he enrolled at Chico State Teachers College, and he graduated in 1930.
 He then attended University of California Hastings College of the Law, and graduated in 1933.
 Although Engle had a reputation for straight-laced religiosity at both institutions, he eloped to marry his first wife, Hazel.
 They divorced in 1948 and Engle married his second wife, Lucretia Caldwell, a congressional secretary from San Jose.